grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Ramping-VUs-Exercises.md

 # Ramping VUs Executor

-As noted in [Setting load profiles with executors](Setting-load-profiles-with-executors.md#Ramping-VUs), _Ramping VUs_ executor has a primary focus on the number of _virtual users (VUs)_ within _stages_.
+As noted in [Setting load profiles with executors](../08-Setting-load-profiles-with-executors.md#Ramping-VUs), the _Ramping VUs_ executor primarily focuses on the number of _virtual users (VUs)_ within _stages_.

 ## Exercises

-For our exercises, we're going to start by using a very basic script which simply performs an HTTP request then waits one second before completing the test iteration.
+For our exercises, we're going to start by using a very basic script that simply performs an HTTP request and then waits one second before completing the test iteration.
 We're providing some console output as things change.

 ### Creating our script